neuralsys/vl-admin-tool/README.md

 ## Laravel Admin Tool by Vuongdq

 ## Todo:
-- Generate Select Option For Select Field in Controller
 - Auto choose Html Type as Select if field is Foreign Key